irgaly/kottage/README.md

 ...
 ```

-* Then, execute `jsNodeRun` (jsNodeDevelopmentRun or jsNodeProductionRun) task and no FFI errors
+* Then, execute `jsNodeRun` (jsNodeDevelopmentRun or jsNodeProductionRun) task.
+There are no FFI
-  will be occurred.
+  errors.

 # Kottage Internals